limayankee/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 ### Installation of the Mock server

-  1. Clone the repo on your PC and go to the cloned report /release
+  1. Clone the repo on your PC and go to the cloned repository /release
       `git clone https://github.com/tweakers-dev/MockMock`
       `cd MockMock/release`
   1. Run the server with:`java -jar MockMock.jar`